 Development Economics; Access to Financial Services; Census and Survery Methodology; Agriculture, Trade and Development

-I am an aspiring development economist.
+I received my PhD in Applied Economics and now work as a research scientist at the School of Public Health's Center for Public Health's Center for Public Health Systems.
 My research interests include poverty alleviation in developing countries.
-Some of my past work is in the area of access to financial services and asset building, however as a grad student I am developing expertise in macro policies- particularly policies at the intersection of agriculture, trade and globalization and their consequences at the micro level.
+Some of my past work is in the area of access to financial services and asset building, I am developing expertise in macro policies- particularly policies at the intersection of agriculture, trade and globalization and their consequences at the micro level.
 I am interested in understanding the role of macro policies to generate sustainable job opportunities locally that lead to multi-dimensional development among small communities.